-Chef Ron Eyester is known around the nation as “The Angry Chef” -- not because he’s actually angry, but because he’s opinionated and he’s not afraid to make his opinion known.
+Chef Ron Eyester is known around the nation as “The Angry Chef” -- not because he’s actually angry, but because he’s opinionated and not afraid to make his opinion known.

 On making a reservation:

 There’s this crazy thing -- it’s called a telephone.
 Everyone in your party is going to have a smartphone, so look up the restaurant and call and make a reservation.

 On waiting for a table without a reservation:

 Be willing to sit at the bar.
 Sitting at the bar can be some of the best experiences at a restaurant, as opposed to sitting in the dining room.

 On waiting for a table with a reservation: